-- $BE{Biomass,y}$ are the baseline emissions due to natural decay or burning of anthropogenic sources of biomass during the year y in tons of CO2 equivalents, GWP{CH4} is the Global Warming Potential for methane valid for the relevant commitment period, - $BF{i,y}$ is the quantity of biomass type i used as fuel in the project plant during the year y in a volume or mass unit, - NCV_i is the net calorific value of the biomass type i in terajoules (TJ) per mass or volume of biomass, - Q{v} is the net quantity of heat generated in the cogeneration project plant during the year y in ε{boiler} is the energy efficiency of the boiler that would be used in the absence of the project activity,
+$BE{Biomass,v}$ are the baseline emissions due to natural decay or burning of anthropogenic sources of biomass during the year v in tons of CO2 equivalents.

+GWP{CH4} is the Global Warming Potential for methane valid for the relevant commitment period, $BF{i,v}$ is the quantity of biomass type i used as fuel in the project plant during the year y in a volume or mass unit, is the quantity of biomass type i used as fuel in the project plant during the year y, which $BF{i,not \, used, v}$ would in the absence of the project activity not used, i.e. be dumped, left to decay or burned in an uncontreeolled manner without utilizing it for energy purposes, in a volume or mass unit, is the net calorific value of the biomass type i in MWh per mass or volume of biomass, NCV_i biomass residues during the year y in MWh12, ε{boiler} is the energy efficiency of the boiler that would be used in the absence of the project activity,